 CARE OF RANGE HOOD - For metal surfaces, use the same procedure as for the range top.
-For the power hood, clean the plastic light cover by removing and washing it.
-To clean the power hood filter, push on slot located in center front of screen and pull down.
-If not greasy, simply tap the filter to shake out dirt.
+Clean the plastic light cover by removing and washing it.
+To clean the filter, push slot located in center front of screen and pull down.
+If not greasy, simply tap the filter to shake out the dirt.
 If the filter is greasy, run hot, soapy water over it until grease dissolves.
 Allow the filter to drain and dry then replace by positioning the flanges and push into place.
-Clean the fan and motor surfaces frequently to remove grease.
-The gravity hood can be cleaned by gently rubbing a soapy cloth over the screen.
+Clean fan and motor surfaces frequently to remove grease.